OR/14/010 Technical information

 Creation of the dataset

 The ‘Leakage’ dataset is directly derived from the datasets listed in Table 8.
-The polygons in the original datasets were reclassified with five attributes (e.g. see Tables 2 to 7) and neighbouring polygons with the same attribute were merged.
+The polygons in the original datasets were reclassified with five attributes (e.g. see Table 2, Table 3, Table 4, Table 5, Table 6, and Table 7) and neighbouring polygons with the same attribute were merged.
 A summary map was generated by reporting the greatest potential for an increase in ground movement.

 The Pipe Leakage Impacts map is produced for use at 1:50 000 scale providing 50 m ground resolution.
 The mapping scales on which the original geological linework are based are shown in Appendix 1.